 - After the snow melts, mountain biking on the Thredbo Downhill Bike Run

 - Canyoning in the UNESCO World Heritage-listed Blue Mountains

 - Abseiling and caving in the Bungonia National park, near Goulburn

 - Surfing iconic North Coast surf breaks, such as Lennox Head

-Ziplines, also called flying foxes, are great fun and will lift your heart beat.
-The highest zipline in Australia is at the Illawarra Fly Treetop Adventures, near Jamberoo and the exciting , where you can rush and whirl down giant multi-storey water rides such as the Funnel Web.
+NSW is home to Australia’s highest zip line, the Illawarra Fly Treetop Adventures, near Jamberoo.
+You’ll also find the Jamberoo Action Park, where you can rush and whirl down giant multi-storey water rides such as the Funnel Web.

-For one of the longest rollercoaster-style ziplines in the world, head for the Central Coast.
-There are child-friendly flying foxes, rope bridges and obstacle courses here and at other parks, such as in the TreeTop Adventure Park in Newcastle.in the Ourimbah State Forest, on the
+For one of the longest rollercoaster-style ziplines in the world, head to the TreeTops Crazy Rider in the Ourimbah State Forest, on the Central Coast.
+For child-friendly flying foxes, rope bridges and obstacle courses, check out TreeTop Adventure Park in Newcastle.